nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 500 students without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be a standalone application and must not depend on any external or remote servers
+4. Should be a standalone application and must not depend on any external or remote servers.
 5. Should respond to user input (e.g., adding a student contact, viewing information) within two seconds under normal operating conditions.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Duplicate Entry**: An attempt to add a student contact, grade, or record that already exists in the system.
-TAHub identifies and prevents duplicate entries based on specific criteria (e.g., course name and email).
+TAHub identifies and prevents duplicate entries based on specific criteria (e.g. course name and email).
-* **Index**: A numerical value representing the position of a student’s contact in the TAHub system.
+* **Index**: An integer value between 0 and 2147483648 representing the position of a student’s record in the TAHub system.
 TAs use this index to refer to a student’s record in commands.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>